Background pattern

 Other side effects in children

-The additional side effects observed in children were fever (pyrexia), runny nose (nasopharyngitis), sore throat (pharyngitis), eating less than usual (decreased appetite), changes in behavior, not acting as they normally do (abnormal behavior), and lack of energy (lethargy).
-Drowsiness is a very common side effect in children and may affect more than 1 in 10 children.
+Additional side effects observed in children were fever (pyrexia), runny nose (nasopharyngitis), sore throat (pharyngitis), decreased appetite, behavioral changes, abnormal behavior, and lack of energy (lethargy).
+Drowsiness (somnolence) is a very common side effect in children and may affect more than 1 in 10 children.

 Reporting side effects